Dr Abe V Rotor

 Living with Nature - School on Blog

 (Note: This is scripted for this lesson.
 Photograph of the author's pet, Niko, a Doberman, behind torn cage.
-Now past his 15th year (centenarian if he were a human) he is suffering of cataract and arthritis.
+Past his 15th year (centenarian if he were a human) he suffered of cataract and arthritis until his last year.
 An old dog may be mistaken by some people to be manifesting signs of a mad dog - which is, of course, not true.)

 Mad dog!
 Get out of its way.
 Away from its reach.
 Take the children out of harm's way.